learn-co-curriculum/array-methods-lab/README.md

 Each method takes in an argument of an array.
 You will call the appropriate method, such as `#include?` or `#first`, on that array to get the test passing.

-This lab is test-driven so run `learn` to get started and use the test output to guide you.
+This lab is test-driven so run `learn test` to get started and use the test output to guide you.

 We'll do the first one together: